openstack/shade/doc/source/contributor/coding.rst

 ==================

 Complex objects returned to the caller must be a `munch.Munch` type.
-The `shade._adapter.Adapter` class makes resources into `munch.Munch`.
+The `openstack._adapter.Adapter` class makes resources into `munch.Munch`.

 All objects should be normalized.
 It is shade's purpose in life to make OpenStack consistent for end users, and this means not trusting the clouds to return consistent objects.
-There should be a normalize function in `shade/_normalize.py` that is applied to objects before returning them to the user.
+There should be a normalize function in `sopenstack/cloud/_normalize.py` that is applied to objects before returning them to the user.
 See :doc:`../user/model` for further details on object model requirements.

 Fields should not be in the normalization contract if we cannot commit to